gumtow/project2-fullstack-app/README.md

 # Portfolio Website

 ## Concept
 The goal of this project was to create a portfolio site to display my work.
-THe site includes the ability to create, read, update and delete portfolio items and the ability for a user to contact me.
+The site includes the ability to create, read, update and delete portfolio items and the ability for a user to contact me.

 ## Technologies Used
 - HTML